Rimshamaredia/8-Puzzle-BFS-DFS-IDA-A-GBFS-/README.md

 1) DFS (Depth First Search)
 2) BFS (Breadth First Search)
 3) Iterative Deepening
-4) Uniform Cost
-5) BFS(Best First Search)
+4) Greedy BFS(Greedy Best First Search)
-6) A*
+5) A*
 # How to run:
-You need to run the App.java class.
+You need to run the main.java class.
 It contains the main method.
-In this class, you have the ability to define your initial state.
-You can also define the goal state.
-So, it is a very comprehensive solution.
+You can choose initial and goal state in this function